Weakly-supervised Multi-output Regression via Correlated Gaussian Processes: Inference

-Derivation of the posterior distribution of WSMGP, $p(\F,\mathbf{u}, \Z, \bPi | \X, \y)$, is analytically intractable.
-A popular technique addressing this challenge is variational inference (VI) \citep{blei2017variational}.
-VI approximates the posterior distribution maximizing a evidence lower bound (ELBO) on the marginal likelihood which is equivalent to minimizing the Kullback-Leibler (KL) divergence $\KL(q(\F,\mathbf{u}, \Z, \bPi) || p(\F,\mathbf{u}, \Z, \bPi | \X, \y))$ between the candidate variational distributions $q$ and the true posterior.
+where $\int_{\mathbf{a}}(\cdot)$ represents integration over the ranges of variables in $\mathbf{a}$.
+As a result, obtaining a posterior predictive distribution by marginalizing out latent variables in the likelihood is intractable due to the intractability of the marginal likelihood \eqref{eq:ll}.
+To this end we resort to VI to estimate this posterior.
+VI approximates the posterior distribution by maximizing an evidence lower bound (ELBO) on the marginal likelihood which is equivalent to minimizing the Kullback-Leibler (KL) divergence $\KL(q(\F,\mathbf{u}, \Z, \bPi) \Vert p(\F,\mathbf{u}, \Z, \bPi | \X, \y))$ between the candidate variational distributions $q$ and the true posterior \citep{blei2017variational}.
+Indeed, VI has seen immense success in GPs in the past few years \citep[e.g.,][]{zhao2016variational, panos2018fully}.
+This success can be attributed to its improved efficiency and generalization capability over other GP inference techniques including sampling based approaches \citep{lalchand2019approximate}, its elegant theoretical properties \citep{yue2019r,burt2019rates}, and VI's ability to be easily fitted within any optimization framework \citep{hoffman2013stochastic}.

-Here we note that in GPs, traditional VI uses a mean-field approximation which assumes that the latent variables in variational distributions are independent, i.e., $q(\F,\mathbf{u}, \Z, \bPi) = q(\F)q(\mathbf{u})q(\Z)q(\bPi)$ \citep{titsias2009variational}.
-This has been the basis of many recent extensions and application of Vi in literature \citep[e.g.,][]{zhao2016variational, Hensman2013Gaussian, panos2018fully}.
-Hereon, the well-known ELBO derived by the mean-field approximation is denoted as $\mathcal{L}_{\text{VB}}$.